๐ŸŽจArt History I โ€“ Prehistory to Middle Ages

 Why This Matters

-Prehistoric cave paintings aren't just pretty pictures on rock walls—they're your primary evidence for understanding how early humans developed symbolic thinking, artistic technique, and cultural expression long before written records existed.
-When you encounter these sites on an exam, you're being tested on your ability to identify artistic innovation, recognize regional variation, and explain how environmental conditions shaped both subject matter and preservation.
+Prehistoric cave paintings are your primary evidence for understanding how early humans developed symbolic thinking, artistic technique, and cultural expression long before written records existed.
+When these sites show up on an exam, you're being tested on your ability to identify artistic innovation, recognize regional variation, and explain how environmental conditions shaped both subject matter and preservation.

 These paintings demonstrate core concepts you'll see throughout art history: the relationship between form and function, the development of naturalism and abstraction, and the ways art reflects the societies that create it.
-Don't just memorize which cave has which animals—know what technique each site pioneered, what purpose scholars believe the art served, and how dating methods have shaped our understanding.
-That's what separates a 3 from a 5.
+Don't just memorize which cave has which animals.
+Know what technique each site pioneered, what purpose scholars believe the art served, and how dating methods have shaped our understanding.

 Pioneers of Naturalism and Technique

-The earliest cave painters weren't primitive doodlers—they developed sophisticated methods for creating the illusion of three-dimensional form on irregular stone surfaces.
+The earliest cave painters developed sophisticated methods for creating the illusion of three-dimensional form on irregular stone surfaces.
 These sites showcase technical innovations that wouldn't be matched for millennia.

 Chauvet Cave, France

-• Advanced shading and contour techniques create three-dimensional effects, with artists exploiting natural rock formations to suggest animal bodies
+• Advanced shading and contour techniques create three-dimensional effects.
+Artists exploited natural rock formations to suggest the volume of animal bodies.

-• Predator-heavy subject matter (lions, rhinoceroses, bears) distinguishes Chauvet from later sites and suggests possible ritualistic or symbolic purposes
+• Predator-heavy subject matter (lions, rhinoceroses, bears) distinguishes Chauvet from later sites, which tend to focus on prey animals.
+This unusual emphasis suggests possible ritualistic or symbolic purposes.

 Lascaux Cave, France

-• Hall of Bulls demonstrates early perspective—overlapping figures and varied scale create depth, a technique art historians once believed emerged much later
+• The Hall of Bulls demonstrates early perspective.
+Overlapping figures and varied scale create a sense of depth, a technique art historians once believed emerged much later in human history.

-• Polychrome palette and movement depiction show artists understood how to convey action through body position and grouped compositions
+• Polychrome palette and movement depiction show that artists understood how to convey action through body position and grouped compositions.

 Altamira Cave, Spain

-• Polychrome bison on the ceiling exploit natural rock contours to create sculptural effects, earning it the nickname "Sistine Chapel of Prehistory"
+• Polychrome bison on the ceiling exploit natural rock contours to create sculptural effects, earning the site its nickname: the "Sistine Chapel of Prehistory."

-• First prehistoric art site to gain scholarly recognition (1879), though initially dismissed as a forgery because experts couldn't believe "primitives" created such sophisticated work
+• First prehistoric art site to gain scholarly recognition (1879), though it was initially dismissed as a forgery because experts couldn't believe "primitives" created such sophisticated work.
+Full acceptance didn't come until the early 20th century.

-• Red ochre, charcoal, and hematite pigments applied with multiple techniques including brushes, fingers, and blowing through hollow bones
+• Red ochre, charcoal, and hematite pigments applied with multiple techniques including brushes, fingers, and blowing pigment through hollow bones.

-Compare: Chauvet vs. Lascaux—both French, both technically sophisticated, but Chauvet is nearly twice as old and focuses on predators while Lascaux emphasizes prey animals.
+Compare: Chauvet vs. Lascaux.
+Both are French, both are technically sophisticated, but Chauvet is nearly twice as old and focuses on predators while Lascaux emphasizes prey animals.
 If an FRQ asks about the evolution of prehistoric artistic technique, note that Chauvet proves mastery appeared early rather than developing linearly.

 Human Presence and Identity